Saliency map

-In computer vision, a saliency map is an image that highlights the region on which people's eyes focus first.
-The goal of a saliency map is to reflect the degree of importance of a pixel to the human visual system.
+In computer vision, a saliency map is an image that highlights either the region on which people's eyes focus first or the most relevant regions for machine learning models.
+The goal of a saliency map is to reflect the degree of importance of a pixel to the human visual system or an otherwise opaque ML model.

 For example, in this image, a person first looks at the fort and light clouds, so they should be highlighted on the saliency map.
-Saliency maps engineered in artificial or computer vision are typically not the same as the actual saliency map constructed by biological or natural vision.

 Application

 Overview

 Saliency maps have applications in a variety of different problems.
 Some general applications: